• Skip to primary navigation

 (fabrics in the quilt are from the Ahoy!
 Mermaids collection)

-A Half Square Triangle quilt block is commonly referred to as an HST block (just a simple abbreviation).
-It comprises two right triangle fabric pieces that are sewn together along the hypotenuse (the long side).
-They are widely considered to be a building block for many other quilt blocks.
+It is comprised of two right triangles that are sewn together along the hypotenuse (the long side).
+They are widely considered to be a building block for many other quilt blocks, including many modern quilting patterns.

-There are a hundred different ways to make a half-square triangle block.
-Each quilter you talk to probably has their own method.
 I’ve outlined my method step by step for you guys.
-I prefer this method because it allows you to make an HST block in ANY size that you’d like.
-It also allows a bit of “wiggle room” when trimming your blocks if your piecing wasn’t perfect (and mine rarely is!)
+I prefer this method because it allows you to make an HST block in ANY size you like.
+It also allows a bit of “wiggle room” when trimming your blocks if your piecing isn’t perfect (and mine rarely is!)

 hand holding white, green and blue quilt blocks on white cutting mag